ZertoPublic/ZertoApiWrapper/docs/Get-ZAJournalSiteSizeStat.md

 ```

 ### -recoverySiteIdentifier
-The identifier of the VPG.
+The identifier of the recovery site.

 ```yaml
 Type: String